Delaunay/dota2env/README.md

 2. Choose the correct rewards balance early rewards and late rewards
 3. Encode the action

+# Assets

+Most assets located in `luafun/game/resources` are owned by Valve.

 # Platform

 * works best on linux